 By working closely with faculty in small classroom settings, you will gain the essential skills to succeed in clinical practice, research, education or administration.
 Many courses combine online learning with classroom instruction.
 Occupational therapy students have presented at the AOTA national conference and the World Federation of Occupational Therapists Congress.

 To prepare for your career, you will get hands-on experience in three fieldwork placements for Level I fieldwork while completing your course work and spend an additional six months in two full time professional internships for Level II fieldwork.

 Take advantage of the many opportunities offered in the nation's top health care settings, including Johns Hopkins Medical Institutions, Kennedy Krieger Institute, University of Maryland Medical Center and the National Children's Hospital.
-It is expected that students are able to travel within a 90 mile radius of the university for Level II fieldwork placements.
+For students who wish to stay in the local area for Level II fieldwork, it is expected that students are able to travel within a 90 mile radius of the university.

 Level II Fieldwork is a full-time commitment often requiring additional time for preparation on the evenings and weekends.
 Students are advised to eliminate employment during this time.
 While local sites (within 90 miles of the university) are available, students may need to be assigned out of the local area or out of the state for one or both of the fieldwork experiences.
+Please follow this link to the approved states for Level II fieldwork.
 A lottery system is used for placing students in Level II Fieldwork who wish to remain in the local area.

 The majority of

 occupational therapy students have job offers before they graduate, gaining employment in hospitals, community-based programs, assisted living centers, rehabilitation centers, early intervention programs, and public and private schools.